dryty93/HiroGlifx/ReadMe.txt

 As you can see variable names are capitalized within the structure (Decorator Variable_Name VARDecorator=).
 Also strings need quotations to be stored in memory.
 You can get a variable's data by typing (Decorator VARNAME VAR).

+5. Keywords

+There are many keywords that are used for specific circumstances within HIROGLIFX.
+All keywords are capitalized within HIRO for readability purposes.
+They are as followed:

+WRITE():

 To print to the terminal use the keyword WRITE().
 You can write all data types, and the values of variables that have already been declared.

+!IF!{}:

+!IF!{} is the construction for an if statement within HIRO.
+The proper structure is as follows:

+!IF CONDITION!{EXECUTE THIS}

+As you can see the if statement checks the condition within the logical decorator (!!) and executes the code within the {} if this condition evaluates to True.

+6. User Input

 User Input is gathered by using the UI(' ') command.